 - HITRUST Quality Assurance.

-This is the second phase of the HITRUST CSF certification process.
+This is the second phase of the HITRUST certification process.
 The objective of remediation is to identify and prioritize gaps between the organization’s current controls and the required standards.
 It provides valuable insight and the opportunity to improve before progressing to the validated assessment.

-This is the third phase of the HITRUST CSF certification process.
+This is the third phase of the HITRUST certification process.
 The validated assessment involves sampling, testing, and scoring the controls within the scope, interviewing related employees, verifying documentation.
 The scores provided based on control maturity determine compliance.

 Quality Assurance Review